 |Job Growth (2016-2026)*||12% for all producers and directors|

 Source: *U.S. Bureau of Labor Statistics

 The typical preparation for a career as a video producer would be a bachelor's degree program in business administration or one of the performance arts.
 A number of institutions offer exposure to both theatrical and financial worlds by offering degree programs in arts management.
 However, many video producers have risen through the ranks of studios or production houses, or spent time as staff or performers in video productions, gaining their experience in the craft without formal college training.

 An eye for talent and a sense of what the public will find interesting will increase a video producer's success.
 Short-term jobs are the norm: most video producers are actively engaged in assembling their next projects while still finishing the current one, so persistence, confidence, and a facility for self-marketing are important.
 The ability to cultivate business relationships is useful in securing financing as well as attracting qualified talent.
 It helps to have a good reputation for consistently producing a quality product and making a profit.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), careers in video production will grow at a slower than average rate of 9% from 2014-2024, although many unknowns in the growth of interactive media and the development of new distribution channels make for a somewhat unpredictable future.
+According to the U.S. Bureau of Labor Statistics (BLS), careers in video production will grow by a faster than average amount of 12% from 2016-2026, although many unknowns in the growth of interactive media and the development of new distribution channels make for a somewhat unpredictable future.
 The competition for video producer jobs will continue to be fierce, with many more qualified applicants than jobs.
-Most video producers will contract for a percentage of the production's profits rather than a straight fee, and there are wide disparities in earnings, but the median annual salary in May 2015 was $68,440, per the BLS.
+Most video producers will contract for a percentage of the production's profits rather than a straight fee, and there are wide disparities in earnings, but the median annual salary in May 2017 was $71,620, per the BLS.
 Unions and guilds within the entertainment industry are influential, and video producers should consider joining the Alliance of Motion Picture and Television Producers and other professional organizations.